timigod/client_manager/README.md

 Some of the things I'm looking at doing in the immediate future are:
 - Tests
 - Basic stats: Requests per client over time
-- Rate limiting client request
+- Rate limiting client requests

 ## License